PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/portable-game-consoles/sony-portable-game-consoles/psvita.md

 ### Installation & first setup

-Use Retrobat Menu to download Vita3k or download the latest build of Vita3K emulator on the vita3k website : [https://vita3k.org/#download](https://vita3k.org/#download)
+Use ProjectArcade Menu to download Vita3k or download the latest build of Vita3K emulator on the vita3k website : [https://vita3k.org/#download](https://vita3k.org/#download)

 {% hint style="warning" %}
-Do not run directly a game without installing from RetroBat menu first, as you will not be able to install firmware files.
+Do not run directly a game without installing from ProjectArcade menu first, as you will not be able to install firmware files.
 {% endhint %}

 <figure><img src="https://i.imgur.com/k9c9vpN.png" alt=""><figcaption></figcaption></figure>